BlueAmulet/SourceRTXTweaks/README.md

 <details>
 <summary>Technical info</summary>

-Search for "CViewRender::Render" and go to the function referencing this string.
+In client.dll, search for "CViewRender::Render" and go to the function referencing this string.
 Near the top of this function, there should be a byte sized `this` member being set to 0:
 `*(byte*)(this + 844) = 0;` or `this[844] = 0;`
 The number may not be 844.
 Change this to 1.